Saving Daily Data in CSV Using Batch Process

 In this tutorial, CSV will be saved under the following conditions:

-• Batch Process will run every day at 00:00.
+• Batch process will run every day at 00:00.

 • The content to be saved includes the content ID, title, body, extended item 1, and last updated date.